Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 Indexing allows fast access to data blocks.
 In an Indexed 3D Scene Layer, the spatial extent of the data is split into regions called *nodes*.
 Each node has roughly equivalent amounts of data and is organized hierarchically.
 The node index allows clients to efficiently determine which data it needs, and allows the server to quickly locate it.
 Node creation is capacity driven.
 For example, the smaller the node capacity, the smaller the spatial extent of the node.

 Any indexing model can be used to generate indices in I3S.
 Both regular partitioning of space (e.g. Quadtrees) and density dependent partitioning of space (e.g. R-Trees) are supported.
 The partitioning scheme is not exposed to clients.
-This partition results in a hierarchical subdivision of 3D space represented by nodes, which are further organized in a bounding volume tree hierarchy (BVH).
+This partition results in a hierarchical subdivision of 3D space represented by nodes, which are further organized in a bounding volume tree hierarchy.

 Each node has an ID that is unique within a layer.
 I3S supports two types of nodes: *treekeys* and integers.
 Treekeys are a string based identifier.
 Integer IDs are base on a fixed linearization of the nodes.